 When a defendant is placed on probation for a crime, certain conditions of probation must be met.
 Failure to meet those conditions will result in a probation violation.
 Whether or not you will go to jail at this point depends on several factors.
 If you failed to meet the conditions of your probation, call an attorney before you are arrested to attempt to avoid the most severe consequences.
+Our award winning criminal probation violation defense lawyers are at your service.
+Aggressive experienced representation with multiple defense strategies.
+Free confidential consultation with our criminal defense attorneys.
+Contact us today!

 Types of Probation